 Gifts of securities can be made quickly and easily, and the tax benefits affecting both income and capital gains dramatically increase the impact of these gifts.
-Any gift of stock qualifies for an immediate income tax deduction for the full fair market value, even if the stock was purchased for substantially less.
-In a sale of appreciated stock, such a gain would incur the capital gains tax, but gifting the stock avoids that tax, no matter the amount of the appreciation.
+Any gift of stock qualifies for an immediate income tax deduction.
+A gift of appreciated stock also allows a deduction for the full fair market value, even if the stock was purchased for substantially less.
+In a sale, such a gain would incur the capital gains tax, but gifting the stock avoids that tax, no matter the amount of the appreciation.
+Congress provided these important tax rewards to encourage charitable gifts of appreciated property.

 If you itemize, the charitable deduction for a gift of long-term appreciated securities cannot exceed 30% of adjusted gross income in the year of the gift.
-Any excess over this limit may be carried over and deducted for a period of up to five years.
+Any excess over 30% may be carried over and deducted for a period of up to five years.